balderdashy/sails-docs/concepts/Deployment/Hosting.md

 -i .tmp
 ```
 ### NOTE:
-This deployment guide work only on Openshift`s "SCALABLE" gears, nodejs v0.10
+This deployment guide works only on Openshift's "SCALABLE" gears, nodejs v0.10.
-If you using non-scalable gear `/supervisor_opts` file will be ignored and Sails will not lift on it.
+If you're using non-scalable gear, the `/supervisor_opts` file will be ignored and Sails will not lift on it.

 You can now `git add . && git commit -a -m "your message" && git push` to deploy to OpenShift.